klausbrunner/solarpositioning/README.md

   and nights).
 * Calculation is based on the usual correction of 0.8333° on the zenith angle, i.e. sunrise and sunset are assumed to occur when the center of the solar disc is 50 arc-minutes below the 90° horizon.
-* For various reasons, sunrise and sunset times may differ from those given by other sources.
+* Sunrise and sunset times may differ from those given by other sources.
 If you feel there's something wrong with the results of this library, please make sure to compare with a reputable source such as the [NOAA calculator](http://www.esrl.noaa.gov/gmd/grad/solcalc/) and not one of the many quick-and-dirty algorithms found on the Web.